-- Immune response involved.
+- The immune response is involved.

 - Availability of tissue or organ

 Liver transplantation removes the diseased liver and replaces it with a healthy one.
 Most transplant livers come from a donor who has died.
 Sometimes a healthy person donates part of his or her liver for a specific patient.
-In this case the donor is called a living donor.
+In this case, the donor is called a living donor.
 The most common reason for transplantation in adults is cirrhosis (healthy liver cells are killed and replaced with scar tissue) and in children is biliary atresia (a disease of the bile ducts).

 Lung transplantation is surgery to replace one or both diseased lungs with healthy lungs.
 During the operation, the surgeon makes a cut in the chest and removes the diseased lung.
 The surgeon then sews the new lung to the main blood vessels and air passage.
 Lung transplantation is recommended if the disease cannot be controlled by any other way.
-These diseases include: COPD (chronic obstructive pulmonary disease), cystic fibrosis, diopathic pulmonary fibrosis interstitial lung disease, Primary pulmonary hypertension.
+These diseases include COPD (chronic obstructive pulmonary disease), cystic fibrosis, diopathic pulmonary fibrosis interstitial lung disease, Primary pulmonary hypertension.
 Complications of lung transplantation include rejection of the transplanted lung and infection.

-A pancreas transplant is surgery to place a healthy pancreas from a donor into a person with a diseased pancreas.
+A pancreas transplant is a surgery to place a healthy pancreas from a donor into a person with a diseased pancreas.
 A common reason for this type of damage is diabetes.
 Pancreas transplants can enable people with type I diabetes to give up insulin shots.
-An experimental procedure called islet cell transplantation transplants only the parts of the pancreas those make insulin.
+An experimental procedure called islet cell transplantation transplants only the parts of the pancreas that make insulin.
 Immuno-suppressant is usually required to prevent transplant rejection.

 GENERAL IMMUNOSUPPRESSIVE THERAPY